oriweingart/lit-css-var/README.md

 ### Options
 Decorate can get options object with following properties:
-- `observeCss` boolean. default false.
+- `observeCss` boolean. default `false`.
 When true css-var decorator will become 2-way databining and update the element property when the css var was changed.
- We recomend to avoid this option as it can cause performance issues.
+ It's recommend to avoid this option as it can cause performance issues.